-Forensic Accountants, as they are popularly called are the bloodhounds of the book keeping.
+Indiaforensic offers certifications in two types of Forensic Accountants, as they are popularly called are the bloodhounds of the book keeping.
 Due to the ever increasing frauds and bad loans in Indian banks, forensic accounting is emerging as an exciting career opportunity.

 It requires the accounting students to go beyond numbers and see the transaction.
 In India, there are four professional certifications offered around the subject of forensic accounting.

 Started in 2006, Certified Forensic Accounting Professional (CFAP) is one of the foremost certification programs in India.
 It requires accounting knowledge and aspirants walk away with the financial forensic skills after completion of this course.
 CFAP provides an understanding of a forensic auditor’s role in assisting law enforcement agencies.

 This course provides the framework of addressing the challenges related to identification of fraudulent activity and producing the evidences in the court of laws.
 Forensic Auditors combine their auditing knowledge with investigative skills.

 Litigation support and investigative accounting are the two major areas of work for forensic auditors.
 Most of the professionals who complete the certification work in one of these two areas.
 They do the forensic accounting practice or may be employed by public accounting firms.

 Some of the Certified Forensic Accounting Professionals (CFAP) are also seen to be working with the lawyers, law enforcement agencies, insurance companies, government organizations, or financial institutions Students discuss the skills and tools needed to conduct a forensic audits.

 This course explains topics such as evidence gathering, interviewing techniques, information sources, tracing illegal transactions, covert operations and reporting procedures.